-Between February and November 2018, a total of 60 patients were enrolled at two centers and were evaluable for the primary endpoint.
-Data was compared to 170 patients from the pivotal HL study.
+Between February and November 2018, a total of 60 patients were enrolled at 2 centers and were evaluable for the primary end point.
+Data was compared with 170 patients from the pivotal HeartLight study.

-Demographic details are given in table 1.
-In brief, more female patients were enrolled (n=31; 51.7%) and mean age was 63.6 ± 8.0 years, thus significantly older than in the HL study.
-The median history of AF related symptoms was 1 year (range 0.1-33 years) and 43% and 17% of patients had used class I or class III antiarrhythmic drugs, respectively.
+Demographic details are given in Table 1.
+In brief, more female patients were enrolled (n=31; 51.7%), and mean age was 63.6±8.0 years, thus significantly older than in the HeartLight study.
+The median history of AF-related symptoms was 1 year (range, 0.1-33 years), and 43% and 17% of patients had used class I or class III antiarrhythmic drugs, respectively.
 Electrical cardioversions had been performed in 31/60 patients.
-Co-morbidities were prevalent in most patients without any significant differences compared to the control population.

-Echocardiography showed a mean left ventricular ejection fraction of 62±8 %.
+Co-morbidities were prevalent in most patients without any significant differences compared with the control population.
+Echocardiography showed a mean left ventricular ejection fraction of 62±8%.